Ways to Support Your Student

 College is a turning point for students and parents alike.

 College students are young adults who are responsible for their own decisions and lifestyle.
-However, parents play a large role in preparing their son or daughter to make responsible decisions.
+However, parents play a large role in preparing their child to make responsible decisions.

 - Communication is Key!

-Showing that you are available to talk and listen can help your son or daughter to make responsible and healthy choices.
+Showing that you are available to talk and listen can help your child to make responsible and healthy choices.
 We encourage you to start these conversations now.

 - Expect the Best

 Discuss expectations about class attendance, study time vs. free time, grades, how you will keep in touch, safety and using common sense, alcohol use, and goals.

 - Emphasize Values

 Your family’s values have never been more important than now.
 It is a good idea to restate your hopes and expectations.
 Your student needs to know how to apply the values you have instilled in them to the choices they will face.

 Exposure to alcohol and other drugs is a challenge on any college campus.
 It may be easier for a student if they know they can talk to their parents openly about these challenges.
 A discussion with your child about the effects of alcohol, potential dangers, family history of addiction, and your expectations around their use of substances can be very powerful.